timpending/comp-sci-curriculum/Unit-0/01-intro-to-memory.md

 ## Threads

 In computer science, a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler (typically as part of an operating system).
 The implementation of threads and processes differs from one operating system to another, but in most cases, a thread is a component of a process.
 Multiple threads can exist within the same process and share resources such as memory, while different processes do not share these resources - this is known as [multi-threading](https://en.wikipedia.org/wiki/Multithreading_%28computer_architecture%29).

+Languages like JavaScript, Python and Ruby don't start off as multithreaded processes, but there are libraries and frameworks to help support that.
+Objective-C and Swift rely heavily on multithreading for performance reasons.

 > If you want to learn more about this, check out this [video](https://www.youtube.com/watch?v=3YD66bHehhQ&list=PLhQjrBD2T380dhmG9KMjsOQogweyjEeVQ&index=48).